Home

 Bastet

-Bastet is an ancient Egyptian feline goddess of war, fertility, cats, child rearing, and protection.
+Bastet is the Ancient Egyptian cat goddess of war, fertility, cats, child rearing, and protection.
 Originally, she was named Bast (or Ubasti).
-The name later evolved into Bastet- a diminutive form, which has a more feminine connotation.
+The name later evolved into Bastet, a diminutive form that has a more feminine connotation.

 Bast is mostly depicted as a woman with a cat’s head.
 However, she’s also been depicted as a regal and fierce desert cat.